guilistocco/Udacity-Car_Radar_Lanes/README.md

 ## About the archives
 This repository works with data from radars all over São Paulo

 * Radar_Data_2.03.2018.csv contains all vehicles that radars could capture on the 2nd of March, 2018.
-Data is avaliable at https://drive.google.com/file/d/1VG-t8t1mq_HZV-Ue6zkth_3Ne4IfCOrq/view?usp=sharing .
+Data is avaliable at this [link](https://drive.google.com/file/d/1VG-t8t1mq_HZV-Ue6zkth_3Ne4IfCOrq/view?usp=sharing) .
 Some of the columns are speed (in dm/s, must be converted), length (in dm, must be converted), date of capture, type of vehicle, etc.
 * Lanes_type.xlsx tells the use of each lane
 * The .png files are images used on the medium post about the project
 * enviroment.yml contains the version of python and libraries used on this project.
 The purpose of this file is to allow the code to be reproducible